sinharitesh/rose-classifier/README.md

 For building docker image, go to the directory where Dockerfile resides, and issued command docker build .
 This will build the docker image.

 For running the image, run the commmand - docker run -p 5000:5000 "image-name"

+DETAILS OF TRAINING

+Number of Images
+Accuracy
+Any comments
+Where it is trained
+How much time did this take
+Also copy the model file to Google Drive and include in the script, model serving script.